benresonance-star/Task-Checker/specification.md

 - **Timer Protection**:
   - **Grace Period**: 3-second local timestamp check in `onSnapshot` to ignore incoming cloud data immediately after a local toggle.
   - **Heartbeat**: 10-second background push to Firestore for any task where `timerIsRunning === true`.
-- **Rank-Aware Sidebar**: The top-most task in the sidebar is the **Executive Task**, featuring full timer controls and a completion footer.
+- **Rank-Aware Sidebar**: The top-most uncompleted task in the sidebar is the **Executive Task**, featuring full timer controls and a completion footer.
 Subsequent selected tasks enter **Review Mode**, a streamlined view that removes play/pause and the "TASK DONE?" footer, moving management icons (Trash) into the primary utility row for compactness.
-- **Stable Queue Model**: Sidebar task order is persistent and only modified via manual drag-and-drop.
-Clicking a task activates the "Focus" state but does not move the task from its position in the queue.
+- **Top-Driven Playlist Model**: The `activeFocus` state is automatically synchronized with the first uncompleted item in the `actionSet`.
+Drag-and-drop reordering is the primary method for changing focus.
+- **Persistent Session Ledger**: Completed tasks remain in the `actionSet` with a `completedAt` timestamp and `completed: true` status.
+They are displayed in the **Winning Ledger** section with victory-themed styling.
 - **Mirror Staging**: The Home Planner's Staging slots are a stationary 3-item window into the sidebar's top items, visually reflecting the current focus wherever it sits in that trio.
 - **Cloud Sanitization**: Every `updateDoc` call to Firestore MUST wrap the data object in the `sanitize()` helper to remove `undefined` values, preventing silent persistence failures.
 - **Atomic Presence**: Always use Firestore dot-notation (`updateDoc(docRef, { [`activeUsers.${userId}`]: data })`) to update presence without risk of overwriting other users.